 His musical experience spans from playing classical solo guitar and chamber music to performing in various pop/rock/jazz ensembles, from small acoustic duos/groups to playing in bigbands.
 He was an active member in OSG for 4 years and also focuses on contemporary music in educational contexts.

 … is currently part of an international Master’s program dedicated to musical and interdisciplinary creation called CoPeCo.
-The progam consists of four half-year residencies in the conservatories of Tallinn, Stockholm, Lyon and Hamburg.
-Right now his CoPeCo-group started its second year at the cnsmd of Lyon, amongst playing guitar and (co-)composing new works with his colleagues, Robert is working on his Master’s project – an interactive sound installation to be premiered in July 2020 at the HfMT Hamburg.
+The progam consists of four half-year residencies in the conservatories of Tallinn, Stockholm, Lyon and Hamburg, in between performance, improvisation and composition.
+Right now he is preparing his Master’s project – a solo performance for prepared acoustic guitar and live-electronics to be premiered online in August 2020.

 … is currently studying with Pablo Márquez at the Hochschule für Musik in Basel.
 While also playing and exploring the classical repertoire, he has a focus on contemporary music and lesser known works, performing as a soloist as well as with different ensembles and chamber music formations.
 In his programs he’s searching to draw a connection to relevant topics and questions of todays society, reflecting the role of a performer and its political dimension.
 He received scholarships from the DAAD and the Hirschmann-Stiftung.